 The one-year version is far more comprehensive; the one-semester version contains half the curriculum and concepts.
 In both versions, students can take advantage of monthly one-on-one mentoring sessions called Progression Sessions; the one-year version of the program contains more than double the Progression Sessions.

-Students enrolling in the one-semester GHLL Program, will only have access the first half of the curriculum, which provides a general foundation of the basic higher-level learning concepts.
+Students enrolling in the one-semester GHLL Program will only have access to the first half of the curriculum, which provides a general foundation of the basic higher-level learning concepts.

 Students enrolled in the one-year program have access to the entire curriculum.
 The comprehensive topics show students how to apply the higher-level foundation learned in the first half of the year, practice effective critical thinking techniques for different contexts, and gain useful tools for success in academics, the real world, and more.

-For example, the one-semester program helps students develop their learning profile, engage in self-reflection and self-evaluation, and understand specific learning dimensions such as skill-building, perception, processing information, etc. The one-year curriculum teaches students to apply themselves and their self-awareness to improve their higher-level thinking in areas such as memory, problem-solving, creativity, metacognition, adaptability, multidimensional thinking, etc.
+For example, the one-semester program helps students develop their learning profile, engage in self-reflection and self-evaluation, and understand specific learning dimensions such as skill building, perception, processing information, etc. The one-year curriculum teaches students to apply themselves and their self-awareness to improve their higher-level thinking in areas such as memory, problem-solving, creativity, metacognition, adaptability, multidimensional thinking.

 The workload is similar to an AP course.
-The curriculum includes course assignments (lessons, projects, quizzes, and tests), but also engaging activities different than regular courses, such as Reflection Journals, Discussion Boards for peer collaboration, and evidence-based Brain Exercises.
+The curriculum includes course assignments (lessons, projects, quizzes, and tests), but also engaging activities that are different than what is found in regular courses, such as Reflection Journals, Discussion Boards for peer collaboration, and evidence-based Brain Exercises.

 The year-long GHLL provides students with more projects and open-ended questions than a regular course at Enlightium.
 This gives students the ability to explain themselves and demonstrate what they've learned in a way that encourages critical thinking, self-expression, and the self-driven pursuit of knowledge.
 The assignments require more thought and effort, but not necessarily more work.